sourcegraph/learn/posts/how-to-integrate-sourcegraph-into-your-workflows.md

 ---
 title: How to integrate Sourcegraph into your workflows
 author: marek-zaluski
-tags: [video, sourcegraph, editor, ide, git]
+tags: [video, sourcegraph, ide, git]
 description: Learn how to switch between your code host (like GitHub), code editor or IDE (like VS Code), and Sourcegraph.
 image: https://storage.googleapis.com/sourcegraph-assets/learn/headers/how-to-integrate-sourcegraph-into-your-workflows-thumbnail.jpg
 imageAlt: Marek showing Sourcegraph integrations with GitHub and VS Code.